Geographic Connection to Pennsylvania: Shillington, Berks County

 Shazam!
 The Golden Age of the World's Mightiest Mortal.
 New York: Abrams ComicArts, 2010.

-Ross, A. Rough Justice: The DC Comics Sketches of Alex Ross (Editor).
-New York, Knopf , 2010.
+Editor.
+Ross, Alex.
+Rough Justice: The DC Comics Sketches of Alex Ross.
+New York: Alfred A. Knopf, 2010.